Sudan police fire tear gas to end protest over fuel subsidies

 It had hoped to sustain the remaining support by boosting gold exports to replace oil revenues, but was thwarted by the recent fall in global gold prices.

-Petrol stations in the capital Khartoum raised the price of a gallon (3.8 liters) of petrol on Monday to 21 pounds (almost $3 based on black market prices), from 12 pounds.
+Petrol stations in the capital Khartoum raised the price of a gallon of petrol on Monday to 21 pounds (almost $3 based on black market prices), from 12 pounds.

 A gallon of gasoline now costs 14 pounds, up from 8.5 pounds, petrol station staff said.
 The prices for a cylinder of cooking gas rose to 25 pounds from 15 pounds.